kedro-org/kedro/docs/source/03_tutorial/04_create_pipelines.md

     )
 ```

-Finally, add a separate Data Science pipeline, by replacing the code in `create_pipeline` as follows:
+Finally, add a separate Data Science pipeline, by replacing the code in `create_pipelines` in `src/kedro_tutorial/pipeline.py` as follows:
 ```python
 def create_pipelines(**kwargs) -> Dict[str, Pipeline]:
     """Create the project's pipeline.